quicwg/base-drafts/draft-ietf-quic-transport.md

 data that can be sent.

 QUIC provides the necessary feedback to implement reliable delivery and congestion control.
-An algorithm for detecting and recovering from loss of data is described in {{QUIC-RECOVERY}}.
+An algorithm for detecting and recovering from loss of data is described in {{Section 6 of QUIC-RECOVERY}}.
 QUIC depends on congestion control to avoid network congestion.
-An exemplary congestion control algorithm is also described in {{QUIC-RECOVERY}}.
+An exemplary congestion control algorithm is also described in {{Section 7 of QUIC-RECOVERY}}.

 QUIC connections are not strictly bound to a single network path.
 Connection migration uses connection identifiers to allow connections to transfer to a new